addania-git/backend-project/README.md

 - `Program.cs` – Main entry point for the backend logic.

 ## How to Run
-- Open the folder in VSCode.
+Open the Program.cs in VSCode.
 In your terminal:

 1. Navigate to the project folder:
    ```bash